gd-zhang/ACKTR/README.md

 ### Cons
 1. Only support sync computation which makes it slower than openai baseline.
 (I will update the code regularly and hopefully support async compuation soon.)
-2. Because the authors of ACKTR didn't run using sync code, so you need to tune the hyperparamters, especially hyperparamters for KFAC optimizer.
+2. You need to tune the hyperparamters, especially hyperparamters for KFAC optimizer.
 (I'm tunning very hard and will update the best configuration regularly.)

 ## Actor Critic using Kronecker-Factored Trust Region (ACKTR)
 Actor Critic using Kronecker-Factored Trust Region was introduced in [ACKTR](https://arxiv.org/pdf/1708.05144.pdf).
 It used a recently proposed technique called [K-FAC](https://arxiv.org/abs/1503.05671) (a very strong optimzer) for actor-critic methods.
 It shows 2- to 3-fold improvement in sample efficiency.

 ### Environments Supported
 This implementation allows for using different environments.
 It's not restricted to OpenAI gym environments.
-If you want to attach the project to another environment rather than that provided by gym, all you have to do is to inherit from the base class `BaseEnv` in `envs/base_env.py`, and implement all the methods in a plug and play fashion (See the gym environment example class).
-You also have to add the name of the new environment class in `ACKTR.py\env_name_parser()` method.
+If you want to attach the project to another environment rather than that provided by gym, all you have to do is to inherit from the base class `BaseEnv` in `envs/base_env.py`, and implement all the methods in a plug and play fashion.

 The methods that should be implemented in a new environment class are:
 1. `make()` for creating the environment and returning a reference to it.